 The biggest changes in organ reserve occur in the heart, lungs, and kidneys.
 The amount of reserve lost varies between people and between different organs in a single person.

-These changes appear slowly and over a long period of time.
-When an organ is worked harder than usual it may not be able to increase function.
+These changes appear slowly and over a long period.
+When an organ is worked harder than usual, it may not be able to increase function.
 Sudden heart failure

 or other problems can develop when the body is worked harder than usual.
 Things that produce an extra workload (body stressors) include the following: